Saxophones:

 John Groeninger (Trumpet, Flugelhorn)

-John has played the trumpet since an early age, following in his Grandfather's and Dad's footprints.
-He played in the Purdue University Marching, Symphonic, and Jazz Bands, and was fortunate to tour Japan and Venezuela with the Purdue Bands.
-After a hiatus to raise 4 children, John has playedwith various community bands in the Atlanta area.
-He currently plays with Peachtree Symphonic Winds, Metro Jazz Club and the McKendree United Methodist Church Orchestra.
+John started playing trumpet at an early age in his hometown of Evansville, Indiana.
+He participated in All-City Honor Bands and theatrical pit bands in addition to high school Marching, Symphonic and Jazz Bands.
+While attending Bosse High School he was able to perform under the direction of famed grammy winning jazz cellist David Darling.
+He went on to play in the Purdue University Marching, Symphonic, and Jazz Bands, and was fortunate to tour Japan and Venezuela with the Purdue Bands.
+After moving to Atlanta and a hiatus to raise 4 children, John returned to his musical roots and has played with various community bands in the Atlanta area since the mid-1980’s.
+He currently plays with Northwinds Symphonic Band, Metro Jazz Club and Smooth Sound Collective as well as other neighborhood and church ensembles.

 Don Presley plays tenor trombone, leading the section for MJC, and is also lead trombone for the Orchestra and Jazz group at First Baptist Snellville.
 His background in formal/informal music education stretches back to 1980 and covers a number of different instruments.
-He currently operates an engineering/contracting firm out of Lithonia, but remains hopeful that the trombone will once again become a mainstream lead instrument in modern popular music, resulting for the first time in respect and demand for garage trombonists everywhere — and as long as I'm dreaming, I'd like a pony.
+He currently operates an engineering/contracting firm out of Lithonia, but remains hopeful that the trombone will once again become a mainstream lead instrument in modern popular music, resulting for the first time in respect and demand for garage trombonists everywhere.

 Terry Creedon (Drums)